 reserved our facility and your guest numbers drop below 130 people.

 Full payment is due before departure from Medeba.
 We will invoice your amount due after receiving final numbers so you are able to prepare payment before your arrival.
 If you are unable to pay prior to departure, you must make arrangements with the Guest Group Coordinator prior to arrival.
 Full payments should be made through cheque, cash, or direct deposit.

 To confirm a booking with us, Medeba requires a booking deposit.
 This deposit has two purposes; the first is a non-refundable booking deposit in the event of a cancellation and the second is a damage deposit.
 This deposit is not applied to the cost of the retreat.
 Once Medeba has received full payment for the retreat, and an inspection of the facilities used by the group has been successfully passed, the deposit will be returned to the group.

 Any damages or excessive cleaning incurred by Medeba due to the group will be deducted from the deposit refund.
 "Raiding" and practical jokes are often the cause of property damage so please refrain.
 Any extra cleaning or damage associated with “pranking” will be subject to a minimum $100 fine (i.e. shaving cream, toothpaste, honey, etc.).

 Cancellation of a retreat will result in the loss of the group’s deposit.
 This money will go towards covering Medeba’s administration fees, and any potential lost revenue.

 Accommodations and Site Information

 Most of our cabins have 5 bunks (2 beds per bunk) and two single beds.
-Four bunks and a single bed are in the main area, while one bunk and a single bed are behind a partition , and can be used for leaders or teachers.
+Four bunks and a single bed are in the main area of the cabin, while one bunk and a single bed are behind a partition, and can be used for leaders or teachers.
 The cabins are carpeted and are heated via a propane fireplace.
-Cabin assignments are by gender.

 Leader or Speaker Accommodations